THINK WATER CONSERVATION

 The idea is to always keep flow rates of the different sprinklers on any given valve system as close as possible.
 The following recommendations are made with that goal in mind.

 1. If the left/right side distance the side strip needs to cover is 9 - 10 feet or more on each side, use Toro’s Precision Spray Nozzle (PSN) 4 X 30 side strip or 4 X 15 LCS/RCS corner strips.
-The flow rate of this nozzle when opened at 10 feet or more on each side is similar to the flow rate of the PRN.
-This nozzle typically does not do a good job of watering when taken down less than 9 feet – left and/or right – even with LittleValves.
+The flow rate of this nozzle when opened at 7 - 10 feet or more on each side is similar to the flow rate of the PRN.
+This nozzle typically does not do a good job of watering when taken down less than 7 or 8 feet – left and/or right – even with LittleValves.
 The PSNs do come in both male and female styles.
+There is also a 4 X 18 foot model, which allows a little more flexibility for the lower distances.

 PSNs are on the rebate list of the Southern California Metropolitan Water District (MWD).

-2. If the left/right side distance the nozzle needs to cover is under 9 - 10 feet on each side, use Hunter’s SS530 – a 5 X 30 side strip or LCS/RCS 515 corner strips.
-The flow rate of this nozzle when opened at 9 or so feet or less on each side becomes more similar to the flow rate of the PRN.
-With LittleValves, this left/right distance can be taken all the way down to 2 -3 feet left and right and water will always exit out on front of the nozzle, which other side strips cannot do.
+2. If the left/right side distance the nozzle needs to cover is under 5 - 6 feet on each side, use Hunter’s SS530 – a 5 X 30 side strip or LCS/RCS 515 corner strips.
+The flow rate of this nozzle when opened at 6 or less on each side becomes more similar to the flow rate of the PRN.
+With LittleValves, this left/right distance can be taken all the way down to 2 - 3 feet left and right and water will always exit out in front of the nozzle, which other side strips just cannot do.
 Hunter’s side and corner strip nozzle line comes only in female styles.

 Unfortunately, Hunter's side strip nozzles are not on the rebate list of the Southern California Metropolitan Water District (MWD).

 After years of working with LittleValve products, we came up with the above recommendations.
-We have proven to ourselves over and over that these combinations work very well and even though there might not be an exact matched precipitation rate between all the nozzles, the end result is a great-looking landscape with little or no overspraying, little water lost to misting/ fogging when high pressure exists, and rarely are there pockets of excess water usage ever being detected.
+We have proven to ourselves over and over that these combinations work best and even though there might not be matched precipitation between all the nozzles, the end result is significant water savings with a great-looking landscape with little or no overspraying, little water lost to misting/ fogging when high pressure exists, and rarely are there pockets of excess water usage ever being detected.